WaypointRP/wp-placeables/README.md

                 )
             },
         ```
-> Ensure itemName and propModelName matches the item you added in step 1
+> Ensure `item` matches the item you added in step 1

 ## Optional
 - If you want to enable logging for the placement/pickup of items, you just need to capture the logging event for `itemplacement`.
 We use the following event for capturing the logs: `TriggerServerEvent("qb-log:server:CreateLog", "itemplacement", "Item "..action.."
 By:", color, logMessage)`